SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 The **logged-in user** can be **logged out by** clicking the `[Logout]` **button**.

-Create the functionality for this action.
+Create a functionality for this action.

 [/slide]